 Many antivirus programs also offer anti-fraud protection that helps you to avoid online scams and dangerous websites.
-According to statistics, seniors often have a high risk to become victims of online frauds (source).
+According to statistics, seniors often have a high risk to become victims of online fraud (source).
 That’s why I think anti-fraud protection is an especially important feature for older adults.

-A firewall is a software that blocks unwanted and potentially dangerous incoming connections.
+A firewall is a kind of software that blocks unwanted and potentially dangerous incoming connections.
 The Internet is full of different types of malware that can easily get into your system and remain unnoticed if there’s no effective protection.
 The job of a firewall is to prevent your computer or smartphone from being infected.
 It only keeps those ports open that are used by trusted software.

 Windows has a built-in antivirus software called Defender Antivirus in Windows 8 and 10 and Microsoft Security Essentials in earlier versions.
 Defender Antivirus is enabled by default so you don’t have to download and install it.
 If you have an older system, you can download Security Essentials from the official Microsoft website.